VIDEO: Space Coast Sports Hall of Fame’s Kaitlin Shriver Donner Among World’s Best Triathletes

 Donner’s parents, Kathleen and Randall Shiver, provided the seeds to which Kaitlin’s career began to sprout.
 Both were and still are very active, and Kaitlin and sisters Ashley and Nicole grew up watching them compete in marathon running.

 According to Kaitlin, she and her sisters were never forced to compete, but the rule of the house was we had to do something active after school instead of sitting on the couch.
-Kaitlin ended up swimming competitively quite young, and took up running at Satellite High.
+Kaitlin ended up swimming competitively quite young and took up running at Satellite High.

 While at Satellite, Donner was a winner and there began the seeds of what was to become a professional career as a triathlete.
-Donner earned high school All-America honors in 2007 with sixth-place finish in the mile at the National Scholastic Indoor Championship.
+Donner earned high school All-America honors in 2007 with a sixth-place finish in the mile at the National Scholastic Indoor Championship.